ericproffitt/TopicModelsVB.jl/README.md

 train!(model::Union{LDA, fLDA, CTM, fCTM}; iter::Int=200, tol::Float64=1.0, niter=1000, ntol::Float64=1/model.K^2, viter::Int=10, vtol::Float64=1/model.K^2, chkelbo::Int=1)
 # Train one of the following models: LDA, fLDA, CTM, fCTM.
-# 'iter'    - the maximum number of iterations through the corpus
+# 'iter'    - the maximum number of iterations through the corpus.
 # 'tol'     - the absolute tolerance and ∆elbo required as a stopping criterion.
 # 'niter'   - the maximum number of iterations for Newton's and interior-point Newton's methods.
 # 'ntol'    - the tolerance for the change of function value as a stopping criterion for Newton's and interior-point Newton's methods.